 - ensuring that Cochrane Protocols, Reviews and Updates meet the requirements set out in the Methodological Expectations of Cochrane Intervention Reviews (MECIR) relating to searching activities for reviews;

-- organizing translations, or at least data extraction, of papers where required to enable authors to assess papers for inclusion/exclusion in their reviews;
+- organizing translations, or at least data extraction, of study reports where required to enable authors to assess these reports for inclusion/exclusion in their reviews;

 - obtaining copies of trial reports for review teams when required (within copyright legislation);

 - providing advice and support to author teams on the use of reference management tools, and other software used in review production, including review production tools such as RevMan, Covidence and EPPI-Reviewer; and

 - checking and formatting the references to included and/or excluded studies in line with the Cochrane Style Manual.

 The Cochrane Information Specialists’ Handbook contains further information about how Cochrane Information Specialists can support authors (Cochrane Information Specialist Support Team 2021b).

 Systematic reviews require a thorough, objective and reproducible search of a range of sources to identify as many eligible studies as possible (within resource limits).
 This is a major factor distinguishing systematic reviews from traditional narrative reviews, which helps to minimize bias and achieve more reliable estimates of effects and uncertainties.
 A search of MEDLINE alone is not considered adequate.
 Research evidence indicates that not all known published randomized trials are available in MEDLINE and that even if relevant records are in MEDLINE, it can be difficult to retrieve them (see Section 4.3.2).